Charts in DOCX templates

 Clustered column charts

-In this section, we will create a table with countries coffee production by years and build a clustered column chart.
+In this section, we will create a table showing coffee production by country across several years and build a clustered column chart based on it.

-Let us have a look at an example.
-You can download the source template and the result document for this example in clustered column charts demo.
+Let’s look at an example.
+You can download the source template and the result document in the clustered column charts demo.

 clustered column results